alfonsof/azure-python-examples/README.md

 * [azureblobstoragelistall](/azureblobstoragelistall) - Azure Blob Storage List All: Example of how to handle Azure Blob Storage and List the blobs in all Blob Storage containers in an Azure storage account.

+* [azureblobstorageupload](/azureblobstorageupload) - Azure Blob Storage Upload: Example of how to handle Azure Blob Storage and upload a local file to a Blob Storage container in an Azure storage account.

 For instructions on running the code, please consult the README in each folder.

 ## License